 Our Sunday gathering starts at 10:30am at 102 Maple St. Our services tend to last around an hour and a half.

-HERE are the details for how we are doing things during this COVID-19 pandemic.
+HERE are the details for gathering during this COVID-19 pandemic.

 We live-stream our services online at: